Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Related Works

 \section{Related Works}

-In this section, we discuss the existing approaches to extend existing models to efficiently handle extremely long inputs.
-We categorize these methods into two groups: methods that use recurrent context processing and methods that allow random access.
+In this section, we discuss the existing approaches for extending LLM's native context window to efficiently handle extremely long inputs.
+We categorize these approaches into two groups: methods that use recurrent context processing and methods that leverage random access.
 We provide a more comprehensive discussion on related works in \Cref{sec:app-relatedworks}.

 \textbf{Recurrent context processing.} To address the computational challenges of long-context processing, several studies explore the use of recurrence for greater efficiency.
 A line of works \citep{dai2019transformer, bulatov2022recurrent, munkhdalai2024leave} introduce architectural changes to Transformers, enabling chunk-level recurrence operations to process long contexts in smaller, manageable units.
 However, these approaches typically necessitate extensive training of the model, and therefore is not directly applicable to existing pre-trained large language models.
-More recent efforts leverage KV cache eviction to iteratively encode input chunks and compress the KV cache, avoiding architectural modifications or additional training.
+More recent efforts leverage KV cache eviction to iteratively encode input chunks and compress the KV cache, avoiding architectural modifications or altering the model parameters.
 For instance, StreamingLLM \citep{xiao2023efficient} maintains fluent generation by preserving initial and most recent tokens while compressing intermediate ones.
 Later approaches \citep{zhang2023h2o, oren2024transformers, kim2024infinipot} identify important tokens from the prior context, enabling more informative cache compression.
 Despite their efficiency, the process of compressing prior inputs often results in the loss of critical information, leading to `forgetting' issues.
-Consequently, these methods may struggle with tasks requiring precise retrieval of earlier inputs.
+Consequently, these methods may struggle with tasks requiring precise retrieval of earlier inputs. \mname addresses this issue through its gather and recompute phases, which yields high-fidelity representation of all query-relevant input tokens.